u3a

-Our next few meetings are as follows
+Our next few meetings are to discuss books as follows

-Mon 6th July - Jenny Erpenbeck - Go, Went, Gone
+September Meeting - Jenny Erpenbeck - Go, Went, Gone

 See Links below for more information on the upcoming titles.